-- Do not subject batteries or battery-powered devices to high levels of force - Excessive force shall not be used to free a battery lodged inside the housing - Check for proper fit before inserting the battery into any type of housing - Batteries shall not be forced into the battery cavity - Do not expose Li-Ion batteries to liquids - Only use inspection tools (such as calipers and rulers) that are made from, or covered with a non-conductive material - Properly connect the battery in the electronic device, charger, or testing equipment - Use only certified chargers.
-Non-certified chargers may over-charge a battery, causing swelling.

-- Discharge battery only in an approved device

-- Do not short circuit the battery

-- Do not directly solder a battery
+- Do not subject batteries or battery-powered devices to high levels of force - All appropriate measures to protect personnel against possible chemical, thermal, and/or explosion hazards shall be taken - Excessive force shall not be used to free a battery lodged inside the housing - Check for proper fit before inserting the battery into any type of housing - Batteries shall not be forced into the battery cavity - Do not expose Li-Ion batteries to liquids - Only use inspection tools, such as calipers and rulers, that are made from, or covered with a non-conductive material - Properly connect the battery in the electronic device, charger, or testing equipment - Use only certified chargers.
+Non-certified chargers may not properly charge or may overcharge a battery, causing swelling. - Discharge battery only in an approved device - Do not short circuit the battery - Do not directly solder a battery

 - Never attempt to open a battery

 - Never attempt to repair a battery

-- Remove batteries from a device that will not be used for an extended period of time (if possible)
+- Remove batteries from a device that will not be used for an extended period (if possible)

 - Do not reuse soft-pouch batteries

-- If something unusual is noticed, stop using the battery.
-If the battery or battery-powered device gives off an unusual odor, overheats, vents, sparks, is discolored, deformed or reacts unusually in any way during use, recharging or storage, remove it from the device or battery charger and discontinue use.
+If something unusual is noticed, stop using the battery.
+If the battery or battery-powered device gives off an unusual odor, overheats, vents, sparks, is discolored, deformed, or reacts unusually in any way during use, recharging or storage, remove it from the device or battery charger and discontinue use.

 - Never use a battery if it is:

 - o Swollen

 - o Dented

-- o Creased
+- Creased

-- \circ Punctured
+- Punctured

 - Keep metal tools away from batteries

-- Never use water to put out a battery fire
+- Never use water to put out a battery fire.
+Only use an ABC fire extinguisher and Li-Ion battery containment device with sand.